IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-certificates.md

 # Using Certificates
 {: #using-certificates}

-Some applications - Python-based applications like `cqlsh`, for example - don't know how to use CA-backed certificates.
-For these applications, you need to save the root certificates from Let's Encrypt as a `.pem` file.
+Some applications - Python-based applications like `cqlsh`, for example - don't know how to use a CA-backed certificate.
+For these applications, you need to save the root certificate as a `.pem` file.

 You can find the two files you need at [https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem.txt) and [https://www.identrust.com/certificates/trustid/root-download-x3.html](https://www.identrust.com/certificates/trustid/root-download-x3.html).
-The files are concatenated here for your ease of use but for better security you can download your own using the links and concatenate them into a file.
+The files are concatenated here for your ease of use.
+For better security, you can download your own using the links and concatenate them into a file.

 ```
 -----BEGIN CERTIFICATE-----